SarankanT/sarankant/README.md

 I am a Program Manager very interested in projects around Data & Machine Learning.

-I am passionate about Childrens
+I am passionate about empowering children's education.
+Connect with me if you're equally as passionate about this topic.

 ## My Recent Projects